 In exceptional circumstances, we may give them an extension to the timescale for improvement and agree a further final review date with them.
 As an alternative to dismissal, we may offer the colleague the option to transfer to a lower level role or apply for a suitable vacancy, if this is appropriate.

 Managers should contact ER Services for advice when considering dismissal or alternatives to dismissal.

-The colleague can appeal against a performance warning – either in a letter or by completing the template Performance Improvement Appeal Form.
+The colleague can appeal against a performance warning.
 The colleague should give the grounds for their appeal as either;

 The appeal meeting will be with an independent manager who’s had nothing to do with the original decision.

-The appeal manager will invite the colleague to an appeal meeting (template letter PIP14), giving them at least 48 hours’ notice.
-This will usually be within 14 calendar days of getting the appeal letter, but we’ll let the colleague know if it’s going to take longer (template letter PIP15).
+The appeal manager will invite the colleague to an appeal meeting (template letter PIP14, below), giving them at least 48 hours’ notice.
+This will usually be within 14 calendar days of getting the appeal letter, but we’ll let the colleague know if it’s going to take longer (template letter PIP15, below).

 At the appeal meeting, we’ll ask the colleague to explain the reasons for their appeal and why they feel that the original outcome wasn’t appropriate.
 The manager will adjourn the meeting if necessary to get further evidence.
 If there is any further evidence, we’ll make sure the colleague is given a copy or provided access to it is and give them the opportunity to respond to it.

 The appeal manager will take a colleague to the meeting with them to take notes and at the end of the meeting everyone will be asked to check and sign the notes.
 The manager will then adjourn the meeting while they make their decision.

 Rearranging the appeal meeting

 Colleagues should do their best to attend the appeal meeting, but if they or their chosen representative can’t make it, they should tell the manager holding the meeting as soon as possible letting them know dates and times they can make and the manager will try to rearrange it for a time that works for everyone.